FreeZeroDays/TTPs/Red_Team/Initial_Access/Phishing/Creating_Templates.md

 ## Building the Template

 This may be the hardest part of your day.
 Creating a convincing pretext that will convince the target to click a link or download a document.
-This is it. \

 Thankfully there are several repositories available online with templates and pretext ideas that are ready to go:

 * [Pre-text_Project](https://github.com/pretext-project/pretext-project.github.io/tree/master/_pretexts)